It’s been nine months since I’ve published a post.

 Moving to Arizona has been by far one of the greatest yet most difficult experiences I’ve encountered.
 Starting my life over across the country with two suitcases leaving everything behind, no family or friends, I had to learn how to live independently all over again; and I don’t regret any of the choices I’ve made to get me to where I am.
 Even through some dark times, I view everything as a learning experience.
 To look back a year later with the very little I had and recognize how much I have grown, is very rewarding.

 In lighter news, I am making a return to this blog, I am hoping consistently but I’ll have to take it one step at a time.
 And so before the next post is published, I’d like to share with you several pictures taken over the past year here in sunny Arizona.
 And if you’ve never been to the great southwest, I highly suggest you make a visit.
 The natural beauty here is unlike any other.
-Although these pictures were taken with a phone camera, they don’t come close to AZ’s beauty in person.
+Although these pictures were taken with a camera phone, they don’t come close to AZ’s beauty in person.
 You’d have to see it for yourself, one day!

 November 2015: Just a week after my arrival, this was the first time I saw a bulbous cactus – has the shape of a ball.
 Thought it looked funny so I took a picture.